A&M Records

-PolyGram was acquired by Seagram and dissolved into Universal Music Group in 1998, and A&M's operations were ceased in January 1999 when it was merged with Geffen Records and Interscope Records to form the record company Interscope Geffen A&M Records.
-In 2007, Interscope Geffen A&M announced that A&M was revived as trademark and brand and was to be merged with Octone Records to form A&M Octone Records, which operated until 2014, when A&M Octone was folded into Interscope.
-Today, A&M's catalog releases are managed by Verve Records, Universal Music Enterprises and Interscope.
+In 1998, PolyGram was acquired by Seagram and subsequently integrated into its Universal Music Group.
+In January 1999, A&M's operations were merged with Interscope Records and Geffen Records, leading to the creation of Interscope-Geffen-A&M, which is now part of the Interscope Capitol Labels Group as of 2024.
+Subsequently, A&M became a brand under the larger label group, no longer operating autonomously.
+In 2007, the A&M brand and trademark were combined with Octone Records to create A&M Octone Records, which remained operational until 2014, when it was absorbed into Interscope.
+Currently, select releases from A&M's catalog are managed by Verve Records, Universal Music Enterprises, and Interscope, while much of Alpert's back catalog has been issued under his label, Herb Alpert Presents.

-Despite the shutdown in 1999 and the name being phased out during the 2000s, present-day Sting releases continue to bear the A&M name & logo.
+Despite A&M's hibernation in 2014, its name and logo have remained visible on recent works by artist Sting; his latest release 2021's The Bridge featured the A&M branding.
+In 2024, A&M was reestablished as a brand under Interscope, with Benny Blanco taking on the role of general manager, until he married Selena Gomez.

 History

 Founding

-A&M Records was formed in 1962 by Herb Alpert and Jerry Moss.
+A&M Records was formed in late 1962 by Herb Alpert and Jerry Moss.
 Their first choice for a name was Carnival Records, under which they released two singles before discovering that another label had already taken the Carnival name.
 The company was subsequently renamed A&M, after Alpert's and Moss's initials.
-From 1966 to 1999, the company's headquarters were on the grounds of the historic Charlie Chaplin Studios at 1416 North La Brea Avenue, near Sunset Boulevard in Hollywood.
+From 1966 to 1999, the company's headquarters and recording studios were on the grounds of the historic Charlie Chaplin Studios at 1416 North La Brea Avenue, near Sunset Boulevard in Hollywood.